 Make a Plan That Works for You

 While you should think about getting a return on your education investment, it’s just as important to choose a course of study you love and are passionate about.
-This will keep you motivated and doing your best throughout the process.
+Making a solid plan that includes your dreams will keep you motivated and doing your best throughout the process.

 Commit To Your Goals But Be Flexible

 A major factor that separates those who achieve great things in their lives, from those who don’t, is that the high-achievers have mastered the skill of self-discipline and commitment.
 The truth is, if you don’t have the ability to commit to something fully, you have to ask, “Why am I doing this?”
 Think through anything that is troubling you or causing hesitation.
 Be flexible with yourself through this process.
 You may just need to tweak some of your goals and the way you meet them.

 The old saying, “all work and no play makes Jack a dull boy,” has such a prominent place in culture for a reason.
 It is simply the case that if you are always hustling, grinding, and working, but are never having fun, socializing, or “playing,” there will be gaps in your life satisfaction.

 A major factor in life’s success is allowing ourselves to live fully and feel everything.
 Truthfully, learning how to balance fun and work helps us to get on with our lives after school in a way that brings us the most joy.

 Just as you hang out with friends and have fun while you’re at college, do also consider making potential professional connections even before you graduate.
 Depending on the degree you’re working on, there may be recruiters poised to discover your talent.
 There are also networking events designed to get you on the radar of different companies.
 When connecting with others around you, also consider using platforms like Clubhouse (full review here) to stay in touch, this way you’ll be sure to make solid connections with others.